 If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.

-b.
+Yes.
+For some damp, Work was carried out before I moved in in 2008, b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?